kfaubel/AstroImages/README.md

 - **Move to folder**: Select files and use File → Move Selected... to move them to another directory
 - **Move to trash**: Use the move dialog to send files to the system trash/recycle bin
-- **Smart validation**: Prevents overwriting files that already exist in the destination
-- **Progress feedback**: Shows detailed results of move operations including any errors
-- **Menu integration**: Move Selected menu item is only enabled when files are selected

-### Auto-Refresh Monitoring

-The application automatically monitors the current folder for changes:

-- **Real-time updates**: File list refreshes automatically when files are added, removed, or renamed
-- **Smart filtering**: Only responds to changes affecting image files (jpg, png, fits, etc.)
-- **Background monitoring**: Uses efficient file system watchers with minimal performance impact
-- **Error handling**: Gracefully handles watcher errors and network drive disconnections
-- **Automatic cleanup**: Properly stops monitoring when switching folders or closing the application

-### Menu System

-The application features a comprehensive menu system:

 **File Menu:**
 - Open Folder...
 (Ctrl+O / Cmd+O): Select a directory to browse